wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 This article shows you how to get started using Docker and [Compose](http://github.com/docker/compose) to define and run a complex application on a Linux virtual machine in Azure.
 With Compose (the successor to *Fig*), you use a simple text file to define an application consisting of multiple Docker containers.
 Then you spin up your application in a single command which does everything to get it running on the VM.
 As an example, this article shows you how to quickly set up a WordPress blog with a backend MariaDB SQL database, but you can also use Compose to set up more complex applications.

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 ## Step 1: Set up a Linux VM as a Docker host

 You can use a variety of Azure procedures and available images in the Azure Markeplace to create a Linux VM and set it up as a Docker host.
-For example, see [Using the Docker VM Extension from the Azure Command-Line Interface](/documentation/articles/virtual-machines-docker-with-xplat-cli) for a quick procedure to create an Ubuntu VM with the Docker VM extension.
+For example, see [Using the Docker VM Extension from the Azure Command-Line Interface](/documentation/articles/virtual-machines-linux-classic-cli-use-docker/) for a quick procedure to create an Ubuntu VM with the Docker VM extension.
 When you use the Docker VM extension, your VM is automatically set up as a Docker host.
-The example in that article shows you how to use the the [Azure command-line interface for Mac, Linux, and Windows](/documentation/articles/xplat-cli-install) (the Azure CLI) in Service Management mode to create the VM.
+The example in that article shows you how to use the the [Azure command-line interface for Mac, Linux, and Windows](/documentation/articles/xplat-cli-install/) (the Azure CLI) in Service Management mode to create the VM.

 ## Step 2: Install Compose